mikihau/reading-notes/designing-data-intensive-applications.md

                - client: read before write; when read, expect all vals not overwritten with a latest version #; when write, include version # from previous read and merge all vals received pro read
                - delete: tombstone and can't just delete the val
                - for multiple replicas, use one version # per replica, therefore version vector
+- questions
+     - how do you take a consistent snapshot while serving reads and writes?

 Chapter 6 Partitioning
 - each node like an independent db, only that they collectively return the right answer